carlosrabelo/tatuscan/README.md

 ## Highlights

+- Lightweight Go agent types for host inventory
 - REST API with SQLite persistence and upsert by `machine_id`
-- Monorepo with an independent `api` Go module
+- Monorepo with independent `client` and `api` Go modules

 Binaries land in each component’s `bin/`: